IntersectMBO/govtool/CONTRIBUTING.md

 ## Development Processes

-### Developer workflow

-- Choose ticket/issue to work on from the project, move ticket from `todo` to `in progress`.
-- Create [well named](#branch-naming) branch from `develop` add changes, then make a pull request back to the `develop` branch.
-- If the changes are not ready for review then feel free to create a draft PR, and link this to the ticket/issue.
-- When the PR is ready for review move the ticket from `in progress` to `in review`.
-Remember to change the state of the PR from draft to actual PR.
-- Developers should review each other's pull requests, and should be requested via [CODEOWNERS](./CODEOWNERS).
-- Unit tests are run on each pull request to `develop`.
-- After a review remember to address all the requests of changes since they are blocking PR from being merged.
-- Once tests pass and peer review is done the branch can be merged into `develop` by author and then deployed to the dev environment (manually).
-- The ticket status can then be moved to `in QA` making sure that the PR/branch has been added to the ticket/issue as a comment.

-### QA Workflow

-- Choose ticket from `in QA`.
-- Merge in the ticket's changes from `develop` branch into `test` branch.
-- Deploy to test environment is performed automatically once the ticket is merged to the `test` branch.
-- The QA tests the deployed test environment against the ticket.
-- If QA agrees that the code is good, they can make a PR from `test` branch to `staging` branch where end-to-end and performance tests are run.
-- If tests pass, then QA or tech lead can merge and deploy to staging environment (automatically).
-- Moving ticket to `staging` status this ready for PO check.

-### PO Workflow

-- Choose ticket from `staging` status.
-- Compare the deployment on staging environment to the contents of the ticket.
-- If the deployment has been satisfied via the staging environment, PO comments on the ticket to be included in next release.

-### Tech Lead Workflow

-- Bundle the staging status tickets together into a new tag.
-- Merge `staging` branch into the `main` branch.
-- Deploy tagged build to `beta` environment.
-- Move tickets from staging status to done status.
+### Environments

+The project uses four key environments for deployment to optimize collaboration and ensure quality at each development stage:

+- **dev**: For developers to test and refine their work.
+- **test**: For QA team verification.
+- **staging**: For product owner review and approval before production.
+- **beta**: The production environment, using specific semantic versioning.

+### Branch Structure

+The protected branches are prepared with the intention to structure the contribution workflow and clarify the deployment process.

+The purpose of the protected branches:

+- `main`: The production branch, updated to deploy to the beta environment.
+- `preprod`: Serves as the base for feature branches, integrating verified work.

+### Deployment

+Deployment is timed to key moments in the development process:

+- Deploy to the **dev** branch by creating/pushing a tag with the prefix `dev-`.
+It's advised to name the tags adequately to indicate the testing purpose.
+Tags can also be described with an additional message.
+- Deploy to **test** on demand by creating/pushing a `test-` prefixed tag.
+The QA team can refer to these tags as the version they have verified.
+- Deployment to `preprod` and `main` branches is triggered automatically each time those branches are updated.

+### Workflow Steps

+- Select an issue from the project's **To Do** list and move it to **In Progress**.
+- Create a branch with a suitable name from `preprod`.
+- Organize changes into a pull request targeting the `preprod` branch.
+- If changes aren't ready for review, mark the pull request as a draft.
+- Link the pull request to the issue and describe it, explaining why the change is necessary and what outcomes are expected.
+- Creating a tag with a `dev-` prefix at any stage in git history allows for automatic deployment in the **dev** environment for testing proposed changes.
+- Removing the draft status from a pull request indicates it's ready for review by code owners.
+- The code checks run with each update to the associated branch.
+If all CI pipeline checks pass, the pull request is ready for review: move the issue to **In Review**.
+- Pull requests need peer reviews, requested through [CODEOWNERS](./CODEOWNERS).
+- Address all review feedback to clear the way for the pull request's advancement to QA testing.
+- Discuss code within comments to improve understanding and ensure a thorough review, aiming for a feature that is comprehensive and defect-free.
+- After a successful peer review and passing tests with all necessary approvals, the feature moves to the **test** environment for testing.
+- The final step in the contribution process is moving the ticket to **In QA**.

+#### QA Workflow

+- Choose an issue from the **In QA** column.
+- Start deploying the HEAD of the pull request to the **test** environment by creating a `test-` prefixed tag linked to any point in git history.
+- Perform end-to-end testing in the **test** environment for the chosen issue.
+- QA confirms the implementation's correctness in the issue's comments.
+- With this confirmation, the pull request moves to staging.
+Merging it into the `preprod` branch automatically deploys it to the **staging** environment.
+- Update the issue's status to **In Staging** for Product Owner review.

+#### PO Workflow

+- Select an issue from the **In Staging** status.
+- Check the deployment in the staging environment against the issue's details.
+- If the staging environment meets deployment requirements, the Product Owner comments on the issue for its inclusion in the next release.

+#### Tech Lead Workflow

+- Group tickets in the staging status under a new tag.
+- Merge the `staging` branch into the `main` branch.
+- Deploy the tagged build to the **beta** environment.
+- Move tickets from the **In Staging** status to the **Done / Beta** status.